OpenMined/PySyft/docs/source/guides/data-owner/03-join-network.rst

    # run this cell
    sy.networks

 You can now choose the network that suits best your needs.
-We chose **OpenMined Testnet**, but you can change it with any other available network.
+After looking at the available networks, let’s choose a network that best fits our domain.
+For this tutorial we are going to choose the **OpenMined** network.

 Step 4: Connect to the Network
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-We will now connect to a network.
-You can connect to it with authorized credentials or as a Guest user.
-If you connect as a Guest user, you get limited privileges.
+In future iterations of PyGrid Network nodes will be able to have domains join as Members or as Guests, but in today’s current iteration of PyGrid all domains start out by joining as Guests.
+To apply to a network as a guest we first need to connect to the network server.

 Connecting to a network can be done via it's name/URL/index in the above list.